Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: Methods

 \subsection{Human Participants for Writing and Evaluation Task}

-These $\langle$Human-AI$\rangle$ pairs from both AI conditions (in-context prompting and fine-tuning) were evaluated by 28 experts (the same MFA candidates mentioned above) and 131 lay readers recruited from Prolific,\footnote{\url{https://www.prolific.com/}} one of the leading crowdsourcing platforms for research participants.
+These $\langle$Human-AI$\rangle$ pairs from both AI conditions (in-context prompting and fine-tuning) were evaluated by 28 experts (the same MFA candidates mentioned above) and 516 college-educated general readers recruited from Prolific,\footnote{\url{https://www.prolific.com/}} one of the leading crowdsourcing platforms for research participants.
 As mentioned earlier, MFA candidates served dual roles in our study: they created human-written excerpts for comparison with AI outputs, and they also evaluated all excerpts in blind pairwise comparisons (never evaluating their own work).
-We compensated experts \$75 for writing each excerpt and an additional \$75 for evaluating a batch of 10 writing quality comparisons or \$100 for evaluating a batch of 10 stylistic fidelity comparisons (the latter requiring comparison against original author excerpts).
+We compensated MFA-trained writers \$75 for writing each excerpt and an additional \$75 for evaluating a batch of 10 writing quality comparisons or \$100 for evaluating a batch of 10 stylistic fidelity comparisons (the latter requiring comparison against original author excerpts).

-Our expert sample represents the emerging literary elite whose professional judgment shapes contemporary publishing.
-Among our recruited MFA candidates, several have since been awarded Stanford Stegner Fellowships (one of the most competitive fiction writing fellowships in the United States), received Rhodes Scholarships, assumed editorial positions at prestigious literary magazines such as \textit{Joyland}, and secured publishing contracts with major houses including W.W.~Norton and Harper Collins.
+Our MFA-trained writer sample represents the emerging literary elite whose professional judgment shapes contemporary publishing.
+Among our recruited MFA candidates, several have since been awarded Stanford Stegner Fellowships (one of the most competitive fiction writing fellowships in the United States), received Rhodes Scholarships, assumed editorial positions at prestigious literary magazines such as \textit{Joyland}, been awarded the Publishers Weekly Star Watch 2025 Honor and secured publishing contracts with major houses including W.W.~Norton and Harper Collins.
 These accomplishments underscore that our experts represent not merely MFA candidates, but established and emerging voices whose aesthetic judgments carry professional authority in the literary marketplace.